 I know he felt great after going through the counseling and was very happy when he got married, we were there and the tears he had afterwards was all of the proof I needed to see to know how he felt.

 Unfortunately this counseling doesn’t come with any guarantees for success because their marriage only made it a few years before they split up.

-Don’t let my negative story detract you from pre-marital counseling if that is what you and your fiancé want to participate in because there are some real advantages to participating in the sessions; not to mention the lessons you learn and advice you can receive.
+Don’t let my negative story detract you from pre-marital counseling if that is what you and your fiancé want to participate in.
+From what I can tell, there are some real advantages to participating in the sessions; not to mention the lessons you learn and the advice you can receive.

 I think part of the reason my marriage has been as good as it has is because my parents had a good one that I could learn from.
 If I had any questions I could also use them for advice and it was a great benefit for me.
 They have been married since 1969 and are one of the longest married couples I know; unfortunately we don’t have many couples anymore breaking forty years together anymore.